Overview

 RPC Schema

-If the server does not support reflection, you can instead indicate the schema to use via a --schema
+If the server doesn't support reflection, you can instead indicate the schema to use via a --schema

 and buf generate